Windows CLI MCP server

 Configuration Locations

-The server looks for configuration in the following locations (in order):
+The server looks for configuration in these locations (in order):

 1. Path specified by --config flag